World InfoZone - WIZ Around The World

 After independence Zambia kept ties with Britain through the Commonwealth.

-In 2002 around thirteen million people in Southern Africa faced severe food shortages.
+Around thirteen million people in Southern Africa faced severe food shortages in 2002.
 Countries particularly affected were Malawi, Zambia and Zimbabwe.

 Zambia Sections